-From Taraba State to Benue, Kogi, Edo, Oyo, others, and now Enugu, the killing spree by the Fulani herdsmen has continued unabated, leading to the loss of many lives, properties and farmlands.
+From Taraba State to Benue, Kogi, Edo, Oyo, others, and now Enugu, the killing spree by the Fulani herdsmen have continued unabated, leading to the loss of many lives, properties and farmlands.
 The recent killings in Taraba and Enugu are quite a gory to behold.
-What on earth would warrant such dastardly act by the Fulanis?
+What on earth could warrant such dastardly act by the Fulanis?

 Enugu massacre is just one out of many horrendous cases perpetuated by the Fulani herdsmen.
 This incessant killing is now fully replicated across the whole country.
 Fulani people are known to be easy going and friendly (though they do not joke with their cattle), but a situation where extreme hatred is exhibited towards their host communities is a serious misnomer with the likelihood of more violence if this problem is left unsolved.